-Our primary sources of liquidity to date have been net proceeds from equity and debt financings, including the proceeds from our IPO.
-Our management believes that our cash balances will be sufficient to meet our cash requirements through at least May 2020.
-We may, however, encounter unforeseen difficulties that may deplete our capital resources more rapidly than anticipated, including those set forth under the heading "Risk Factors" included in Part II, Item IA of this Quarterly Report on Form 10-Q. Any efforts to seek additional funding could be made through issuances of equity or debt, or other external financing.
+We continue to evaluate potential strategic acquisitions.
+To finance such strategic acquisitions, we may find it necessary to raise additional equity capital, incur additional debt, or both.
+Any efforts to seek additional funding could be made through issuances of equity or debt, or other external financing.
 However, additional funding may not be available on favorable terms, or at all.
 The capital and credit markets have experienced extreme volatility and disruption periodically and such volatility and disruption may occur in the future.
-If we fail to obtain additional financing when needed, we may not be able to execute our business plans and our business may suffer.
+If we fail to obtain additional financing when needed, we may not be able to execute our business plans which, in turn, would have a material adverse impact on our financial condition, our ability to meet our obligations, and our ability to pursue our business strategies.